wp-plugins/wp-video-posts/readme.txt

 6. WP Video Posts Front End Uploader.

 == Changelog ==
+= 3.3 =
+- Rewrote js processing of uploading / editing: added ajax forms processing including file uploading
+- Changed public functions to static: wpvp_return_bytes(), wpvp_max_upload_size()
+- Moved video upload / edit html into the template files.
+Users can now overwrite these template files with their own in their template.

 = 3.2 =
 - Added an option in the settings to make a video description field for the front end uploader optional.
 - Updated video js files to version 4.10.1